loungerhub/Lounger/README.md

 ## 🧥 About LOUNGER

 Minimalist.
-Technical.
+Aesthetic.
 Quiet.
-Our brand is inspired by urban resilience, modular design, and neutral expression.
+Our brand is inspired by urban resilience, emphatic design, and smart expression.

 We believe:
 - 🏙 Clothes should *adapt* to the city, not compete with it.